Election Information

 Results, Resources, and Disclosure Data

 All resources, announcements, and related information can be found on the ASUO Website.
-Election results will be posted there at the conclusion of the election (and again at the conclusion of the runoff, if triggered).
+Election results will be posted there at the conclusion of the election.

 About ASUO